SNOMED-Documents/snomed-editorial-guide/flap-substances.md

 ## Naming

 The concepts in this subhierarchy must not be conflated with either the donor procedure site or the site that the procedure acts upon.

+Flaps that include the named specific muscle site are to remain as a refinement in the flap substances; for example, 840353005 |Transverse rectus abdominis myocutaneous flap (substance)|.

 For substances representing skin flaps, the FSN and PT contains ‘skin flap’ with an acceptable synonym of ‘cutaneous flap’.